yukoga/recommend_sample1/README.md

 ## The first example: pre-defined model
 The first example of this sample code provides a quite simple recommendation engine just return recommendations based on pre-defined model.
-Pre-defined model contains a simple toy dataset in form of python dict object.
+Pre-defined model just returns recommendation results from training dataset for specified product key.

 ## Project structure of first example